yabetsebren/determiner-comprehension-ml/README.md

 # determiner-comprhension-ml

-Code for the paper *Classifying Determiner-Comprehension Subgroups and Clinical Status in Children: A Machine Learning Approach* (Ebren et al.).
+Code for the paper *Classifying Determiner-Comprehension Subgroups and Clinical Status in Children: A Machine Learning Approach*.

 It predicts a data-driven determiner-comprehension grouping and clinical/language status from three sources: mouse-clicking behavior in a language game, eye